JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

     This method is written such that it will only take action on the first day of the month.
 It looks at all classes due to take place on the date that it runs and recreates each one 30 times but for one day later than the previous.
     This way the kind and generous folk at codeinstitute do not have to waste time creating classes themselves to test the site.
-    The reason the method is written to technically run every day but only take action on the first of the month is because we're using Heroku's scheduler functionality which can only run in shorter intervals - the longest being a day - so the function is ran every day.
+    The reason the method is written to technically run every day but only take action on the first of the month is because we are using Heroku's scheduler functionality which can only run in shorter intervals - the longest being a day - so the function is ran every day.

   2. Mark Completed Classes - classes\management\commands\mark_completed_classes.py

-    Although its relatively easy to update the appearance of a class in the template with an if statement - so it says 'Hot Yoga - Complete' etc. on the Classes page, it is less easy to update the class model to mark them as complete.
+    Although its relatively easy to update the appearance of a class in the template with an if statement - so it says 'Hot Yoga - Complete' etc. on the Classes page, it is less easy to update the class model to mark them as complete in the database.
 To combat this I set up the management command mark completed classes.
-    This one runs every ten minutes and marks all classes past their end time as complete.
+    This one runs every ten minutes in the heroku scheduler and marks all classes past their end time as complete.

   3. Automatic Logouts